 Having been a member of B'nai B'rith for some time, Morrie felt it was the right organisation to fulfil his wish of running an Annual Jewish Youth Art Competition.

-Morrie Gold died in May, 1993 and is survived by his wife Marie, two daughters and grandchildren.
+Morrie Gold died in May, 1993.
 This annual Jewish Youth Art Competition was established through a bequest left by Mr. Gold to B'nai B'rith.

-B'nai B'rith has taken up the challenge and organise and hold the exhibition each year.
-The competition aims to promote artistic competence and a sense of unity among youth of various sections of the Jewish Community.
+B'nai B'rith has taken up the challenge to organise and hold the exhibition each year.
+The competition aims to promote artistic competence and a sense of unity among youth of various sections of the Jewish community.

-It is open to Jewish Youth between the ages of 11 and 18.
+It is open to Jewish youth between the ages of 11 and 18.
 Entries are divided into age groups 11 to 13, 14 and 15, 16 to 18.
-In each age group there are three categories, namely, painting, other media and sculpture.
-A fourth category of photography is open to artists aged 16-18.
-Students enter from Jewish day schools such as Yeshivah, Beth Rivkah, Yavneh, Bialik, Mt Scopus, King David and Sholem Aleichem as well as independently from State schools.
+In each age group there are four categories, namely, painting and drawing, mixed media, digital, and sculpture.
+A fifth category of photography is open to artists aged 16-18.
+Students enter from Jewish day schools such as Beth Rivkah Ladies College, Bialik College, Leibler Yavneh College, Mt Scopus Memorial College, the King David School, Yeshivah College as well as students from state schools and other independent schools.

-The artworks are judged by a panel of professional artists and prizes are offered in all categories and all age groups.
-There is also an overall prize, The Morrie Gold Memorial Prize and a Jewish Theme Prize.
-Approximately 200 artworks are submitted annually.
+The artworks are judged by a panel of professionals in the arts industry and prizes are offered in all categories and age groups.
+Numerous prizes will be awarded including an overall prize and a Jewish Theme Prize.
+Approximately 150 artworks are submitted annually.

-The B'nai B'rith Showcase (FKA Eisteddfod) is a member of, and has accreditation with,
+The B'nai B'rith Showcase is a member of, and has accreditation with,

 The Association of Eisteddfod Societies of Australia Inc.